Translated from Bengali by Tapati Gupta

 The people all pray to Mother Durga, saying,

-"Why this curse upon us, O Mother, what is
+"Why this curse upon us, O Mother, what is the reason?"

 Lord Bhimnarain Sinha was asleep